fsjavier/anagram-master/README.md

     * To avoid being clicked by mistake, it will only work if the field is not empty.
     * If the user presses the "Enter" button it will have the same effect as clicking on "Check answer".
     * If the answer is correct the answer field will turn green and it will add points to the user's score and move on to the next round.
     * If the answer is incorrect the answer field will turn red and will move to the next round without adding any points.
-Not showing the correct answer is a deliberate decission to keep the game challenging it the user wants to play again.
+Not showing the correct answer is a deliberate decission to keep the game challenging if the user wants to play again.
 * The round number: The game consists of 8 rounds and the current round is displayed.
 * The current score.
 * If the user runs out of time the answer will be checked.